Wake County Public Health has confirmed outbreaks of COVID-19 at the following facilities:

 - Frequently cleaning surfaces with disinfectant.

+Wake County has made it easy for you to stay updated on the latest information about COVID-19.
 You can visit our multilingual COVID-19 webpage, which has a set of frequently asked questions to educate residents, a list of COVID-19-related closures and service changes, as well as contact information for people to use to ask specific questions.

 The county is also sharing important information on its Facebook, Twitter and Instagram accounts.